daid/gameboy-assembly-by-example/README.md

 These examples are not intended as a tutorial, but as a reference on how to do certain things in gameboy assembly.

+All code can be used freely in any way you see fit.
+No attribution or open source restrictions apply.